Download a copy our Parent Information booklet

 Each year parents are required to update emergency and medical information.

 If your child requires specific medication for asthma, bee stings etc, this can be held in the sick bay.
 Medications must be clearly labelled and replaced each year.
-If the school is required to administer any form of medication to a pupil on a regular basis, a form must be completed at the office.
+If the school is required to administer any form of medication to a pupil, a form must be completed and signed at the office.

 The Newsletter will also be available via the School App.